-It’s a good idea to check the seals around your shower from time to time as this is somewhere where an undetected leak can lead to a more serious plumbing problem.
+It’s a good idea to check the seals around your shower and showerhead from time to time, as this is somewhere where an undetected leak can lead to a more serious plumbing problem.

-Major damage can be caused if water is constantly leaking and coming into contact with the surrounding wall or floor.
+It can cause major damage if the water is constantly leaking and coming into contact with the surrounding wall or floor.

-If left the problem could soon become and expensive plumbing repair because extensive renovation work might also be required.
+Shower leaks could soon become an expensive plumbing repair because extensive renovation work might also be required.

-Wooden floorboards and joists are prone to swelling and eventually rot which can result in an expensive replacement project where your shower tray, or enclosure may have to be removed so that work can begin on the damaged area below.
+Wooden floorboards and joists are prone to swelling and eventually rot, which can cause an expensive replacement project where your shower tray or enclosure may have to be removed so that work can begin on the damaged area below.

-Shower curtains should be kept inside the bath tub when taking a shower to minimise the risk of puddles of water on your flooring.
-Mould spots on silicone and seals are another trouble sign.
-This can often indicate that there are gaps in any silicone that should be repaired.
+You should keep curtains inside the bathtub when taking a shower to minimise the risk of puddles of water on your flooring.
+Mould spots on silicone and seals are another troubling sign.
+This can often show that there are gaps in any silicone that should be repaired.

 The same applies to shower enclosure leaks.
 Check all areas and seals for gaps.
-It can be difficult to spot some leaks as water tend to disperse very slowly.
+It’s difficult to spot some leaks as water disperses very slowly.

-Leaks from pipes can be difficult to detect because the pipe is often hidden behind bathroom panelling and walls.
-In such cases your first notion of a leak will be water stains on the ceiling of the room below.
+Leaks from pipes can be difficult to detect because we often hide pipework behind bathroom panelling and walls.
+In such cases, your first notion of a leak will be water stains on the ceiling of the room below.